SandraKrle/sandrakrle.github.io/README.md

 # My Site

+Created with Jekyll

-Jekyll theme
+Built upon Jekyll theme
 _Artist Themes in the wild:_

-Superhero avatar inspiration codepen http://codepen.io/msahlfeld/pen/IkEiH